 Seaside thrived as a center of diversity derived from its multicultural character as a military town throughout the decades of the twentieth century, and became known as a forward thinking model of political inclusion during the civil rights era.
 When Fort Ord closed as an active duty base in 1994, one of Seaside’s most prominent and successful businessmen, Al Glover, had this to say, “I think this community is a better community today .
 The military, the loss of the military, has given the community a chance to breathe, to grow.”

 And grow it has done.
-Seaside, by 2009, is in the throes of redevelopment and gentrification, bustling with projects ranging from golf courses, 5 star resorts, conference facilities, new residential and commercial development, and plans for a mixed use, transit oriented, urban village that would transform the downtown.
-According to City Manager Ray Corpuz, Seaside is working towards “a common vision both among the leadership of elected officials and the community at large,” that brings Seaside into the Monterey Peninsula communities as an internationally recognized tourist destination.
-One of his first projects as City Manager was to sponsor a first ever history of Seaside currently available through Arcadia Publishing.
+Seaside, by 2014, is in the throes of redevelopment and gentrification, bustling with projects ranging from golf courses, 5 star resorts, conference facilities, new residential and commercial development, and plans for a mixed use, transit oriented, urban village that would transform the downtown.
+Under the leadership of City Manager John Dunn, Seaside is growing, thriving and remains a vibrant, diverse community appreciative of its past and looking toward the future.